openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 Channel `color` can receive

-- ON / OFF teyes
+- ON / OFF
-- numbers from 0 to 100 where 0 will switch the light off
+- numbers from 0 to 100 as brightness in percent where 0 will switch the light OFF, any other > 0 switches light ON
 - triple values for hue, saturation, brightness

 See [sartup mappings](#startup-channel-mappings) for device startup behavior.